leekchan/gtf/README.md

 **Examples**

-1. stringLength => The input value is string, and the function will return the length of the given value.
+1. stringLength => The type of the input value is string, and the function will return the length of the given value.
+1. intDivisibleby => The type of the input value is int, and the function will return true if the value is divisible by the argument.